Boshen/renovate/README.md

 ## GitHub Actions Security

-`automerge` is disabled for GitHub Actions, due to its insecure natural.
+Due to the insecure nature of GitHub Actions, `automerge` is disabled, `pinGitHubActionDigestsToSemver` is added.
 See:

 * [tj-actions/changed-files action is compromised](https://www.stepsecurity.io/blog/harden-runner-detection-tj-actions-changed-files-action-is-compromised)
 * [A supply chain attack on PyTorch](https://johnstawinski.com/2024/01/11/playing-with-fire-how-we-executed-a-critical-supply-chain-attack-on-pytorch)